RaviTambade/weekendjune25/README.md

 * **Mentor-led, Project-based, Career-focused**
 * **Mentor:Ravi Tambade**

-## 👨‍🏫 Mentor Storytelling Launch Message
+## 💬 Mentor's message

+> *"You’re not switching careers—you’re expanding your impact.
+You’ve tested other people’s code long enough.
+Now, let’s build something of your own.
+From the right side of the V to the left.
+From QA to Full Stack.
+This is your journey, and Transflower is here to accelerate it."*

-> **"Welcome to Transflower Acceleration Program—where your testing journey becomes the launchpad for your development career."**
+ **"Welcome to Transflower Acceleration Program—where your testing journey becomes the launchpad for your development career."**

 > You’ve spent years finding defects, raising bugs, testing apps.
 You know how to **break things the right way**—and that means you already think like a developer.